metabase/metabase/docs/users-guide/interactive-dashboards.md

 With your filter wired up, stay in dashboard edit mode, and hover over the question you want to use as your navigation question to filter the dashboard.
 Click on the **click behavior** icon, then select the **Update a dashboard filter**.

-Metabase will list the available filters to update below.
+Metabase will list the filters you can update.
 Here we select the **Category** filter, and supply the value to that filter from the question's `Product -> Category` column.

 ![Update a dashboard filter](images/interactive-dashboards/update-a-dashboard-filter.png)

 Click **Done** in the sidebar, then **Save** your dashboard.

 Now we can use our navigation question (Orders by product category) to interactively filter the data across your dashboard.
 When people click on a value in the navigation question, Metabase will send the clicked value to the filter, and update every card on the dashboard by filtering them for the clicked value - every card except for the navigation question: Orders by product category.
-The reason we don't want the navigation question to update is so that we can select a different category to filter the dashboard.
+The reason we don't want the navigation question to be filtered is to make sure all of the bars remain present, so that we can click on a different one to select it instead.

 ---